Home

 The Best Bear Spray

-Personally, I do not want to carry my pepper spray in a holster that has a safety flap on top that I have to remove before I can flip the plastic safety off.
-The covers can be left off the top or some holsters do not have them at all.
+Personally, I do not want to carry my pepper spray in a holster that has a safety flap on top that I have to remove before I spray it.
+It simply adds one more step to the process of deterring bear attacks.

 Bottom line: Bear spray is an effective bear deterrent, if it is accessible and you can deploy it quickly.
 A large caliber gun will also stop a bear, if you are fast enough and proficient with it under pressure of an attack.
 The problem is, the bear may be dead afterward.
 If it is, and you are still alive, you now have to deal with the authorities.